Pecnut/course-pandas/README.md

 * `plt.title('Mosquitoes like water')`

 Your turn:
-* Plot the number of mosquitoes against the temperature in Celsius.
+* Plot the number of mosquitoes against the temperature.

 ### 5. Grouping